-You will also get the chance to put your skills and knowledge into practice through a six-month internship, either locally or abroad.
-Our industry partners that provide internship learning opportunities include Siloso Beach Resort, Marina Bay Sands, Renewable Energy Corporation (REC), Phoenix Solar, Kamtex Solar, DNV CTC, SMART@NUS, A*STAR and TÜV SÜD PSB.
+In your final year, you get the chance to put your skills and knowledge into practice through a six-month internship, either locally or abroad.
+You can look forward to being attached to reputable organisations such as Siloso Beach Resort, Marina Bay Sands, Renewable Energy Corporation (REC), Phoenix Solar, Kamtex Solar, Narada Asia Pacific, HDB, Ministry of Manpower, SMART@NUS, Solar Energy Research Institute of Singapore (SERIS) and TÜV SÜD PSB.

-You can also become an entrepreneur and add to the growing clean energy industry by coming up with new clean energy solutions!
+You can look forward to employment as an energy associate or energy management executive.
+There is also an increasing demand for personnel trained in energy monitoring within the building industry.
+Or you can become an entrepreneur and add to the growing clean energy industry by coming up with new clean energy solutions!

 YEAR 1 MODULES

 The Diploma Plus Programme (DPP) is designed to provide students with proficiency in a selected domain area, either to broaden or deepen their knowledge/skills in their main discipline of study, or to equip them with additional professional knowledge that would better prepare them for further study or increase their employability.
 Students can select elective modules from a wide range of clusters to obtain their Diploma Plus Certificate.
 DPP is optional and it will not affect the graduating requirement for the award of a diploma.

 Students can choose the DPP clusters from the list below.
 The offer of a DPP cluster is subject to the condition that the minimum class size is met and based on available vacancies.

 This cluster aims at providing students with the relevant knowledge and skills in the areas of precision electrical measurement, calibration and electrical system control.
 It also aims to provide students with the basic understanding of power quality.